Share this article

 Heart health

-The omega-3 fatty acids in chia seeds promote a healthy heart and can help dogs with arrhythmias due to their anti-inflammatory properties.
+The omega-3 fatty acids in chia seeds promote a healthy heart and can help dogs with heart disease due to their anti-inflammatory properties.

 Joint health

-Chia seeds are rich in iron, magnesium, phosphorus, potassium, zinc, copper, and omega-3s, all of which support strong, healthy bones and joints, and may even prevent problems like hip dysplasia.
+Chia seeds are rich in iron, magnesium, phosphorus, potassium, zinc, copper, and omega-3s, all of which support strong, healthy bones and joints.

 Eye health